FAQ COVID-19 Woodinville Wine Country Re-Opening

 Social distancing protocols at tastings rooms will be in place both inside and outside.
 During WA State’s Phase 2, tastings are allowed in outdoor spaces only*.
 Bar seating is not available at this time.
 Restaurant dining is allowed at 50% capacity for indoor and outdoor spaces.
 Tasting rooms who offer food are permitted to continue indoor service. *Continue reading below for social distancing information pertaining to restaurants.

 Can I bring a group?

-Associated groups for social distancing will be limited to 5 people.
+Associated groups (limited to 5 people) are permitted for outdoor service.
 An associated group doesn’t have to be from the same household.
-You can create an associated group with friends or other people you are traveling with.
+If you are planning to dine inside, your group of 5 must be from the same household.
 Please note that many wineries will be limiting group size to fewer than 5 people so you need to confirm group limits with each winery.

 How will service be different?